How Kim Kardashian's Facialist Joanna Czech Became A Celebrity In Her Own Right

 Advertisement

-Customized facials with Czech herself cost $850 USD, while appointments with her aestheticians are $550 USD.
+Customized facials with Czech herself cost $850, while appointments with her aestheticians are $550.
 My treatment was administered by Rachel, a hyper-friendly Dallas native who trained under Czech at the Texas studio for two years.
-Instrumental pop music mingled with a low-level hum came out of a state-of-the art LED machine that Rachel used to promote the creation of elastin and collagen in my face.
-There was also a cryotherapy portion, during which she waved a wand that blasted cold air over my face; a stretch of ultrasound, complete with jelly that resembled the one my OB-GYN used to slather on my tummy during my pregnancies; diamond microdermabrasion, in which an actual diamond hacked at the dull top layer of my cheeks and forehead; rounds of LED light, both yellow and blue; and a finishing mist filled with negative ions that Rachel told me would pull out impurities (the following morning, a layer of what looked like coffee grinds had gathered on the sides of my nose).
+Instrumental pop music mingled with a low-level hum coming out of a state-of-the art LED machine that Rachel used to promote the creation of elastin and collagen in my face.
+There was also a cryotherapy portion, during which she waved a wand that blasted cold air over my face; a stretch of ultrasound, complete with jelly that resembled the one my Ob/Gyn slathered on my tummy during my pregnancies; diamond microdermabrasion, in which an actual diamond hacked at the dull top layer of my cheeks and forehead; rounds of LED light, both yellow and blue; and a finishing mist filled with negative ions that Rachel told me would pull out impurities (the following morning, a layer of what looked like coffee grinds had gathered on the sides of my nose).

 Advertisement

-At 5’3”, the fifty-five-year-old says her petite frame can drown in tunic-y shirts and tent dresses.
-Form-fitting tops and jeans suit her better, and she loves drop crotch pants “so nobody can tell how short or long my legs are” she says.
-Czech is a fan of layering different designers, wearing statement shoes (her favourite might be a “strangely shaped” bright orange Celine pair that friends call her “peppers”) with simple Ts and trousers or Chanel sneakers with a whimsical something from Celine (“Old Celine,” she stresses).
+At 5'3", the 55-year-old says her petite frame can drown in tunic-y shirts and tent dresses.
+Form-fitting tops and jeans suit her better, and she loves drop crotch pants “so nobody can tell how short or long my legs are,” she says.
+Czech is a fan of layering different designers, wearing statement shoes (her favorite might be a “strangely shaped” bright orange Celine pair that friends call her “peppers”) with simple tees and trousers or Chanel sneakers with a whimsical something from Celine (“Old Celine,” she stresses).

 Advertisement